sbmlteam/libsbml-build-scripts/ratetule/README.md

 Anaconda windows

+Linux builds are serrved from `c:\Dropbox\libsbml_linux\` after being built on species and compartment

 ----------

-For more information contact Sarah or Brett
+For more information contact Sarah or Brett or Frank